cobbler/cobbler.github.io/manuals/2.8.0/3/5_-_Kickstart_Templating.md

     to better tell when kickstarts are fully complete.
 The implementation of what "kickstart\_done" means may vary depending on the cobbler version, but it should always be placed in a kickstart template as the last line in %post.
 Beware in version 2.2.0, $kickstart_done does not exist anymore.
+Use
-Use $SNIPPLET('kickstart_done') instead between a cheetah stanza.
+    $SNIPPLET('kickstart_done') instead between a cheetah stanza.
--   (there may be other
+-   (there may be other [Snippets]({% link manuals/2.8.0/3/6_-_Snippets.md %}) and macros used not listed above)
-    {% linkup title:"Snippets" extrameta:2.8.0 %} and macros
-    used not listed above)

 Over time these will become first class Cobbler snippets.

 ## Validation

 Cobbler contains a command "cobbler validateks" that will run ksvalidator (part of the pykickstart package) against all rendered kickstarts to see if Anaconda will likely like them.
 It should be noted that ksvalidator is not perfect, and in some cases, it will report false positives and/or negatives.
 However, it is still useful to make sure that your rendered output from the kickstart templates is still good.

 Testing an install in a VM is often a better idea.

 ## Looking at results

 As was said earlier, what is provided for --kickstart is a template, not a kickstart.
 Templates are used to generate kickstarts.
 The actual contents of the files are served up dynamically from Python and Apache.
 If you would like to see the output of cobbler first hand (for your own review), you can run the following commands:

 For profiles: